The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 The majority of these lions have been born and died within the crater.

-So the cycle continues where lions mate with relative lionesses, for the long run, with no cross-breeding will create a weak generation of lions living within the Ngorongoro Crater.
+So the cycle continues: lions mate with relative lionesses.
+Over the long run, without cross-breeding, this will create a weak generation of lions living within the Ngorongoro Crater.

 13. Ngorongoro is the land of the three (3’s) Tribes for over 2000 years

 The area was designated for multiple land uses for years.
-The well-known tribes to live here are the Maasai, Datoga, Hadzabe, and Mbulu people.
+The well-known tribes that live here are the Maasai, Datoga, Hadzabe, and Mbulu.

-The arrival of pastoralists, who are the Maasai, pushed these communities out of this area by the 1800s, including the Hadzabe.
+The arrival of pastoralists, including the Maasai, pushed these communities out of the area by the 1800s, including the Hadzabe.

 As of this writing, the Maasai people are 98% of the resident population of Ngorongoro Crater.
 More than 40,000 Maasai live here.

-Ngorongoro Crater has undergone a different restructuring of how humans can cohabitate with wild animals.
+Ngorongoro Crater has undergone a different restructuring of how humans can coexist with wildlife.

-Some restrictions for people to engage in agriculture have been introduced to control human-wildlife conflicts.
+Certain restrictions on agricultural activities have been introduced to control human-wildlife conflicts.

 Read more about Tanzania’s cultural tourism.